Procan SR Side Effects

 Applies to procainamide: intravenous solution

-Along with its needed effects, procainamide (the active ingredient contained in Procan SR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, procainamide (the active ingredient contained in Procan SR) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking procainamide:Less common
+If any of the following side effects occur while taking procainamide, check with your doctor or nurse immediately:Less common

 - Fever and chills